Arcade Fire announce surprise set at Coachella 2022

-Arcade Fire have been announced as surprise guests on tonight’s Coachella festival line-up.
+Arcade Fire have been announced as surprise guests for this weekend’s Coachella festival.

 Frontman Win Butler teased the band’s appearance earlier today (April 14) on Twitter, noting that he was spending his birthday at the California event.